This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 In general, there is no rule preventing the media from reporting that an investigation is under way; however, publicity is managed carefully at the investigatory stage of a potential case.
 Participants in an investigation are unlikely to comment publicly while an investigation is under way.
-Under the Contempt of Court Act 2019, any person (including the media) can be found liable for an offence if a publication interferes with the administration of justice (for example, by causing a real risk to a defendant’s right to a fair trial or by undermining public confidence in the independence, integrity, impartiality or authority of the judiciary).

 Once a matter is before the courts, the media have significant rights to access court and report on proceedings.